hy-itops/macimaging/README.md

 For example:
 sudo /Users/Shared/macimaging/python/maccustom.py /Users/Shared/macimaging https://jssurl:8443/JSSResource/policies jss_user jss_password

-4. After running the python file, the computer name will be renamed and the selected policy will be executed
+4. After running the python file, the computer name will be renamed and the selected policy starting with @ will be executed

 5. The log file is saved in the same location.
 For example, the location is /Users/Shared/macimaging